Electrical Systems

 NEC

 National Electrical Code.
-The standard for minimum safe electrical installations in both residential and commercial settings.
-The NEC is adopted in some form as law in all 50 states.
+The standard for minimum safe electrical installations in the United States.
+The NEC, also referred to as the Code or by the technical name NFPA 70, is adopted in some form as law in all 50 states.

-A lightweight material that is corrosion resistant and easily shaped.
+A lightweight material that is corrosion resistant and easy to shape.
 Plastics are the most common materials used to insulate conductors and protect wires.

 A hard, crystalline material made of silica.
 Quartz can be used as an insulating material.

-The opposition to current flow.
-Resistance in conductors can cause excess heat and damage.
+R. The opposition to current flow.
+Resistance is measured in ohms (O).

-The measure of a material's natural resistance to current flow.
-Resistivity, also known as specific resistance, is the opposite of conductivity, so good conductors have low resistivity.
+ρ.
+The measure of a material’s intrinsic resistance to current flow.
+Materials with high resistivity, also known as specific resistance, have low conductivity.

-A soft metal that has the highest electrical conductivity of all metals.
-Silver has the lowest specific resistance of all metals as well.
+A soft, gray-white metal that has the highest electrical conductivity of all metals.
+Silver is used in some medical electronics and high-end audio equipment.

-The measure of a material's natural resistance to current flow.
-Specific resistance, also known as resistivity, is the opposite of conductivity, so good conductors have low specific resistance.
+The measure of a material’s intrinsic resistance to current flow.
+Materials with high specific resistance, also known as resistivity, have low conductivity.

 square

 The product of multiplying a number by itself one time.
-The square of a wire's diameter, or circular mil, is the unit of measurement for conductors.
+The square of a conductor’s diameter is equal to its cross-sectional area.

 A force that attempts to deform an object.
-Stress at a high level requires materials, like copper, that can withstand its forces.
+Copper conductors can withstand high levels of stress.

 Table 1